Missouri Health Insurance Marketplace

 In addition to HealthCare.gov, there are several ways you can get help with your insurance decisions:

-- Navigators and Certified Application Counselors: They can teach you about the Marketplace and guide you through your insurance decisions.
-Go to CoverMissouri.org or LocalHelp.Healthcare.gov to find a list of individuals and organizations that are licensed to help.
+- Navigators and Assisters: They can teach you about the Marketplace and guide you through your insurance decisions.
+Here are the organizations approved to operate Navigator programs.
+Or you can also go to CoverMissouri.org.

 - Local, State, and Federal Organizations: Many health and community organizations, public libraries, and hospitals are offering in-person help.
 Find a list of educational and enrollment events at CoverMissouri.org.